Ada-Developers-Academy/core-unit-3/state-and-event-handling/using-state.md

 We can't, because of how React renders components!

 React is known for rendering UI really quickly!
-Under the hood, React achieves its speed by detecting changes in state, and re-rendering the component.
+Under the hood, React achieves its speed by detecting changes in state, and re-rendering only those components that depend on that state.

 Therefore, in order to hold, manage, and use state, we need to use React conventions.